oxfordmmm/FN5/README.md

 ```
 ./fast-snp --add_many <path>
 ```

+## Set SNP cutoff
+In most cases, a cutoff of 20 makes sense, but to change this, use the `--cutoff` flag.
+To have no cutoff, just set arbirarily high

 ## Querying data
 Currently, pairwise distances are dumped to a plaintext file consisting of `<guid1> <guid2> <dist>`.
 This works fine for cases in which we actually only care about distances within cutoff.
 However, if we remove the cutoff, this file grows to be dangerously large, and **very** slow to query (1.5min+ with 15226 samples)